danju4rizzl/my-react-app/README.md

 If we didn't do it this way we would be overriding the entire state in this case (object inside our state).

+- ## useEffect hook:
-- useEffect: This hook allows you to perform `side effects` in your components.
+  This hook allows you to perform `side effects` in your components.
 Ex: running a timer or fetching data from an API (Application Programming Interface)

 `useEffect` accepts two arguments.